Eulerian Spaces: Admissible Vertex Sets and Combinatorial Alignment

 Applying the results previously obtained in this section, we are now ready to prove the following result announced in Section~\ref{subsec_cycledecomp} of the introduction:

 \begin{theorem} A Peano continuum has the even-cut property if and only if its edge set can be decomposed into edge-disjoint circles. \end{theorem}

 \begin{proof} Our proof generalises the corresponding proof for countable graphs due to Nash-Williams \cite{NW}.
 For the reverse implication, let $\set{S_n}:{n \in \N}$ be a collection of edge-disjoint simple closed curves in $X$ together covering all edges of $X$, each of which we may assume to be combinatorially aligned in $X$ by Corollary~\ref{cor_EvencutImpliesCombAligned}.
-Then each $S_n$ satisfies the even-cut condition, and the assertion now follows as in the proof of Lemma~\ref{lem_evencutUnions}.
+Then each $S_n$ satisfies the even-cut condition, and the assertion now follows by Lemma~\ref{lem_evencutUnions}.

 For the forward implication, fix an enumeration of the edge set of $X$ which is possible by Lemma~\ref{lem_removing edges}(c).
 We will find the circle decomposition recursively in countably many steps.
 Suppose inductively that we have already selected edge-disjoint, combinatorially aligned simple closed curves $S_1,\ldots,S_n$ in $X$ so that the first $n$ edges in our enumeration of $E(X)$ are covered.
-Since $F_n = \bigcup_{i \in [n]} E^{\text{real}}(S_i)$ is sparse, the space $X-F_n$ is a component-wise aligned compactum by Lemma~\ref{lem_evencutpropofcomponents}.
+Since $F_n = \bigcup_{i \in [n]} E^{\text{real}}(S_i)$ is {a finite union of sparse sets, so itself} sparse, the space $X-F_n$ is a component-wise aligned compactum by Lemma~\ref{lem_evencutpropofcomponents}.
 Now consider the first edge $e$ in our enumeration of $E(X)$ not already covered by the previously selected simple closed curves (if there is no such edge, we are done).
-Otherwise, $e$ is an edge of some faithfully aligned component $Z$ of $X-F_n$.
-Since each $S_i$ for $i \in [n]$ meets each edge cut of $X$ in an even number of edges, it follows that $X-F_n$ has the even-cut property, and hence so does the Peano continuum $Z$ by Lemma~\ref{lem_compnentwiseevencut}.
+Then $e$ is an edge of some faithfully aligned component $Z$ of $X-F_n$.
+Since each $S_i$ for $i \in [n]$ meets each edge cut of $X$ in an even number of edges, it follows from {Lemma~\ref{lem_evencutpropofcomponents}} that $X-F_n$ has the even-cut property, and hence so does the Peano continuum $Z$ by Lemma~\ref{lem_compnentwiseevencut}.
 Therefore, removing $e$ does not disconnect $Z$, and we may select an $e(0)-e(1)$-arc $\alpha_e$ in $Z-e$.
 Then $S_{n+1} = \alpha_e \cup e$ is a simple closed curve covering $e$, which we may assume to be combinatorially aligned in $X$ by Corollary~\ref{cor_EvencutImpliesCombAligned}.
 Moreover, $S_{n+1}$ is edge-disjoint to all previously selected simple closed curves, completing the induction step.
-After countably many steps no uncovered edges of $X$ remain, and we have found a circle decomposition of $X$. \end{proof}
+After countably many steps no uncovered edges of $X$ remain, giving a circle decomposition of $X$. \end{proof}